-- with ethical standards; and are subject to monitoring of their effectiveness. - Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making if appropriate.
-Officers will actively recognise the limits of lawful activity placed on them but also strive to utilise their powers to the full benefit of their communities. - Officers will observe all specific legislative requirements placed upon the Council as well as the requirements of general law, and in particular integrate the key principles of administrative law - rationality, legality and natural justice into the procedures and decision making. - Have put in place effective systems to protect the rights of staff.
-We ensure that policies for whistleblowing which are accessible to staff and those contracting with the Council, and arrangements for the support of whistle-blowers, are in place. - Have established a corporate information governance group (CIGG) with the remit of collecting assurance information across all council functions.
-Establish a Senior Information Risk Officer and Data Protection Officer. - Publish an Annual Governance Statement, signed by the Leader of the Council and the Chief Executive and Director of Resources to confirm that we are satisfied that we have effective governance arrangements in place.
+- Ensure that professional advice on matters that have legal or financial implications is available and recorded well in advance of decision making if appropriate.
+Officers will actively recognise the limits of lawful activity placed on them but also strive to utilise their powers to the full benefit of their communities. - Officers will observe all specific legislative requirements placed upon the council as well as the requirements of general law, and in particular integrate the key principles of administrative law - rationality, legality and natural justice into the procedures and decision making. - Have put in place effective systems to protect the rights of staff.
+We ensure that policies for whistle-blowing which are accessible to staff and those contracting with the council, and arrangements for the support of whistle-blowers, are in place. - Have established a Corporate Information Governance Group (CIGG) with the remit of collecting assurance information across all council functions.
+Establish a Senior Information Risk Officer and Data Protection Officer. - Publish an Annual Governance Statement, signed by the Leader of the council and the Chief Executive and Director of Resources to confirm that we are satisfied that we have effective governance arrangements in place.

-- Codes of Conduct for Members and Employees

-- Scheme of Delegation

-- Procedural Standing Orders

-- Register of Interests

-- > Terms of reference

-- Information Security Policy

-- Information Governance Policy

-- Money Laundering Policy

-- Whistleblowing Policy

-- Annual Governance Statement

-- External inspections of accounts

-- Members induction

-- Complaints Policy

-- Partnership Protocol

-- Job descriptions and Person Specifications

-- Clearance of committee reports

-- Anti-money laundering policy

-- Calendar of meetings

-- CCTV Policy

-- Companies compliance with Companies Act 2006, directors

-duties, LEP assurance framework Councillor - Use of resource social media, acceptable us policy (AUP) Employee policies & procedures Freedom of Information (Freedom of Scheme) Grants rules, process, decisions and website Pre-election guidance Elections complaints proce fly posting, website Identifying politically restricted posts se OI) -- -- -----------
+- Partnership Protocol - Job descriptions and Person Specifications - Clearance of committee reports - Anti-Money Laundering Policy - Calendar of meetings - CCTV Policy - Companies compliance with Companies Act 2006, directors duties, LEP assurance framework - Councillor Use of resources, social media, Acceptable Use Policy - Employee policies & procedures - Freedom of Information (FOI) Publication Scheme - Grants rules, process, decisions and website - Pre-election guidance - Elections complaints process, fly posting, website - Identifying politically restricted posts - Local Resilience Forum Agreement (LRF) (CV-19) - Structures to reflect LRF response to CV-19 - Revised decision making arrangements (CV-19) and virtual Cabinet and committee meetings - LRF accountable body - Service response to CV-19 pandemic (see Annual Governance Statement 2019/20) - Virtual Cabinet, committee and Full council meetings